Generating a VM-based diagnostic bundle

 log collection.
 You need to provide a CRN of a resource (Data Lake, FreeIPA, or Data Hub

-to cloud storage or to a local file.
-The command progress (including the location where the
+saved to cloud storage or to a local file.
+The command progress (including the location

 - If you would like to use cloud storage as a destination, ensure that the Logger and IDBroker instance profiles (on AWS) or managed identities (on Azure) are able to write to the specified cloud storage location.